 Red-cockaded Woodpeckers excavate cavities in live pine trees for roosting and nesting.
 They dig tiny wells below each cavity that leak sap and deter rat snakes and other predators.
 They live in family groups of two to five adults, usually including only one female.
 Males have a very strong tendency to stay and breed in their home area, whereas females typically disperse during their first winter.
 They rarely form new groups, and when they do it usually is near established groups: a young male excavates a cavity at a new site while still roosting with his family group.
 The breeding pair is monogamous and often stays together for life.
 Nonbreeding birds help raise the breeding pair’s young and defend them from intruders.
 Red-cockaded Woodpeckers forage almost entirely in pine trees—using their tail as a springboard to hitch themselves along the trunk.
 They drink from water collected in leaves, needles, or cavities on branches.
 The home range of a family group can exceed 200 acres, though it is smaller when nestlings are present.
 Though they forage together, they typically sleep alone, each in its own cavity in a living pine.
 When no cavity is available, they may roost in a protected site such as beneath a tree limb.
 Cavities may be reused for decades.Back to top

-Once considered common in the southern U.S., Red-cockaded Woodpecker declined across its range by an average of over 3.3% per year between 1966 and 2014, resulting in a cumulative decline of 86%, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 15,000 individuals, with 100% living in the U.S. The species rates an 18 out of 20 on the Continental Concern Score.
-Red-cockaded Woodpecker is on the 2014 State of the Birds Watch List, which lists bird species that are at risk of becoming threatened or endangered without conservation action.
-Since 1970 it has been federally listed as Endangered by the U.S. Fish and Wildlife Service, and is listed on the IUCN Red List as Near Threatened.
+Red-cockaded Woodpeckers were once considered common in the southern U.S. and according to the North American Breeding Bird Survey, their population held fairly steady between 1966 and 2019—although the present population is a fraction of their former numbers.
+Partners in Flight estimates a global breeding population of 19,000 individuals and rates the species 17 out of 20 on the Continental Concern Score, indicating a species of highest conservation concern.
+Red-cockaded Woodpecker is included on the Red Watch-List for species that have restricted distributions and small, declining populations.
+Since 1970, it has been federally listed as Endangered by the U.S. Fish and Wildlife Service and is listed on the IUCN Red List as Near Threatened.
 These birds have disappeared from several states, and most remaining large populations are on federal lands.
-Because the Red-cockaded Woodpecker depends on old growth southern pine forests for food and habitat, it has been vulnerable to clearcutting, forest fragmentation, conversion of longleaf pine forest to less favorable slash pine forest, and fire suppression.
+Because the Red-cockaded Woodpecker depends on old-growth southern pine forests for food and habitat, it has been vulnerable to clearcutting, forest fragmentation, conversion of longleaf pine forest to less favorable slash pine forest, and fire suppression.
 Family groups rarely colonize new areas, because of the time required for cavity excavation.
 Conservation measures include using metal plates to restrict the size of cavity entrances that have become too large to use, constructing artificial cavities, moving young females to groups lacking a breeding female, and—most importantly—habitat management that preserves large tracts of foraging habitat as well as trees suitable for roosting and nesting cavities.Back to top